M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Structure/AppDef/index.md

 The application definition/manifest file contains information that the M-Files server uses to register and execute your application.

-## Application Definition File Versions
+## Application Definition Schema Versions

-There are two versions of the XML that can be used, each using a different schema.
-It is recommended that you use the 'v3' schema for applications that target M-Files 2015.2 and higher.
+<p class="note warning">There are two versions of the XML that can be used, each using a different schema.
+It is recommended that you use the <a href="#v3-schema">'V3' schema</a> for applications that target M-Files 2015.2 and higher.</p>

-### Application Definition File (v3)
+### V3 schema

-The v3 schema is supported in M-Files 11.2.4320.49 and higher, and adds additional elements that can be used to extend the functionality of the application.
+The V3 schema is supported in M-Files 11.2.4320.49 and higher, and adds additional elements that can be used to extend the functionality of the application.
 These include:

 * `master-application-guid`
 * `platforms`